The Quiet Jungle: History

 The group released "Ship of Dreams" in February 1967 on Yorkville Records, making the group believe they had finally "turned the corner", and could be considered serious musicians.
 Exhibiting elements of primitive psychedelia with an eerie opening similar to Fever Tree's "San Francisco Girls (Return of the Native)", "Ship of Dreams" reached number 31 on the CHUM Charts, number 43 on the RPM charts, and was also featured on the Yorkville Evolution compilation album in the same year.
 However, as Rankine explained, the band could not escape its publicity as the Secrets: "Our bookings increased and we were playing right across Canada.
 Everyone booking us however, wanted the 'Secrets' to play 'Clear the Track Here Comes Shack' and not the group that just released 'Ship of Dreams'".

 For their final release, Yorkville Records issued "Too Much in Love"; reaching number 13 on the RPM "Canadian Hits" charts and is considered the rarest of the Quiet Jungle's catalogue.
-Thereafter, the group slowly began to disband during 1968: first with Woodruff leaving then Rankine, who departed after having doubts of being a serviceable singer in the band.
+Thereafter, the group slowly began to disband during 1968: first with Woodroffe leaving then Rankine, who departed after having doubts of being a serviceable singer in the band.
 More recordings by the group were made; however, only one song, "Four in the Morning", is confirmed to exist in the Arc Records vaults.
 Over the years, the B-side to the "Ship of Dreams" single, titled "Everything", has become the most commonly reissued song by the Quiet Jungle.
 It appears on the compilation albums The Midwest Vs. Canada, Volume 2, Psychedelic Disaster Whirl, and An Overdose of Heavy Psych, among others.